-Temporary Membership (Section 2.1.2.3 of Membership Rules and Regulations) Entitles an individual (regardless of age) to participate in a single ASH show, activity or programme run at Branch level.
+Temporary Membership (Section 2.1.2.3 of Membership Rules and Regulations)

+Persons who complete an ASHS Temporary Membership Application - Indemnity and Risk Warning and Waiver, are entitled to participate in an ASH show, activity or programme run at Branch level.
 For example, the activity might be a weekend school or campdraft, a one-day show, a five-day trail ride and the like.